mabraham123/ctf/README.md

 # OSINT Capture the Flag Challenge- Break Down the Walls

 A challenge for an Open Source Intelligence challenge where the answer to challenge 1 is needed for challenge 2 and so on.
-Created using HTML5, Bootstrap and JavaScript in a day

 https://mabraham123.github.io/ctf/challenge

 ## Technology Used
 - HTML5
-- CSS3
 - Bootstrap 4
 - Javascript